-Next, we define the effects of the different actions on the state of the vending machine.
-The rules showBasket and showCredit extract the information about the remaining credit or the items already bought, and place it in the output slot of the state; the rule out will then take care of moving it to the output slot of the loop object.
+For the show basket and show credit actions, the following rules extract the information about the remaining credit or the items already bought, and send a write message with the corresponding information.
 In the definitions of the auxiliary functions showBasket and showCredit, the operation metaPrettyPrint takes the metarepresentation of a coin or an item, and returns the list of quoted identifiers that encode the list of tokens produced by pretty-printing the coin or the item in the module VENDING-MACHINE-SIGNATURE.
-Coins and items, and, more generally, markings of a vending machine are metarepresented using the META-LEVEL function upTerm (see Section 11.5.1).
+Coins and items, and, more generally, markings of a vending machine are metarepresented using the META-LEVEL function upTerm (see Section 17.6.1).